Lexington Winter Invitational

 Vinay Kumar Paradigm

-I am a parent judge from Westborough, MA who has been judging for the last three years at local and natcir tournaments.
+I am a lay parent judge from Westborough, MA who has been judging for the last three years at local and natcir tournaments.
+This paradigm was written by my son.
+I will take notes on the round kind of like flowing.
+However the easiest way to persuade me and get my vote, is in final focus.

 truth>tech - I already have a limited understanding of the technicalities of debate, please don't run low probability - high magnitude arguments and expect me to vote for you.